 To clear the watermark and run a delta sync on the provisioning job after you have verified it, simply right-click on the status and select Clear quarantine.

 You should see a notice that the quarantine is clearing.

 Then you should see the status on your agent as healthy.

 Restart the provisioning job

 Use the Azure portal to restart the provisioning job.
-On the agent configuration page, select Restart provisioning.
+On the agent configuration page, select Restart sync.

-Use Microsoft Graph to restart the provisioning job.
-You'll have full control over what you restart.
+Alternatively, you can use Microsoft Graph to restart the provisioning job.
+You have full control over what you restart.
 You can choose to clear: